IgniteUI/app-builder-docfx/en/toolbox/grid/master-detail-template.md

 5. Preview your app and export your code to extend the functionality even further.

 ## Known Limitations
+### Contextual binding, Row ID Parameters Not Supported

+When using a component within a Master-Detail template, **contextual binding using the current row’s ID as a parameter is not supported**.
+If the component’s data source requires parameters, these must not be bound to the master-detail (row) context.
+Instead, use manual values or predefined variables.
+This restriction helps avoid unsupported code generation scenarios involving per-row parameter binding.

+> [!NOTE]
+> This limitation applies only to data source parameters and iterated element data bindings.
+Other parameter picker components—such as those in the Set Data action sections for component interactions—are not affected and remain fully supported.

+This restriction helps avoid:
+- Ambiguity around dynamic subscriptions.
+- Performance bottlenecks due to lack of caching.

+### Iterating over data collection from the contextual binding is not implemented in CodeGen

+Iterating over data collection from the contextual binding is not implemented in CodeGen.
+Such scenario fails to codegenerate.

 ### Overlay Components (e.g., Dialog, Banner)